pingcap/docs/data-type-json.md

 ## MySQL compatibility

-- When creating JSON columns with data in the `BINARY` type, MySQL mislabels the data as the `STRING` type currently, while TiDB processes it as the `BINARY` type correctly.
+- When you create JSON columns with data in the `BINARY` type, MySQL mislabels the data as the `STRING` type currently, while TiDB processes it as the `BINARY` type correctly.

     ```sql
     CREATE TABLE test(a json);